 Advantages of 5-Axis Machining

-Advantages of Five-Axis MachiningOne of the most frequently used type of CNC machines today is five axis.
+One of the most frequently used type of CNC machines today is five axis.
 These types of machines are ideally suited for producing complex shapes and sizes of machined components, in many different materials.
 Demand in almost all markets continues to require tighter tolerance and better finish callouts.
-The design of the 5-axis machines addresses those issues.
+The advantages of 5-axis machining are designed to address the complexity issues.

 There have been advances in control, servo, and tooling technology, which enhance the abilities for producing complex 5-axis machined shapes.
 We can now produce the most complex geometries on a single machine with 5-axis simultaneous machining capabilities.